 Adapting Thesis Statements Across Disciplines

-Each academic field has its own expectations for thesis statements:
+Each academic field has its own expectations for thesis statements.
+Here’s how to tailor your approach:

 Refining and Testing Your Thesis

-Before settling on your final version, put your thesis to the test:
+Before settling on your final version, put your thesis to the test by asking:

 - Is it specific?
 Avoid generalities—your statement should clearly define the scope.